Metachromatic leukodystrophy: Signs and symptoms

-Palliative care can help with many of the symptoms and usually improves quality of life and longevity.
+Palliative care can help with many of the symptoms and usually improves the quality of life and longevity.

 Carriers have low enzyme levels compared to their family population ("normal" levels vary from family to family) but even low enzyme levels are adequate to process the body's sulfatide.

 Causes

 MLD is directly caused by a deficiency of the enzyme arylsulfatase A (ARSA) and is characterized by enzyme activity in leukocytes that is less than 10% of normal controls.
 However, assay of the ARSA enzyme activity alone is not sufficient for diagnosis; ARSA pseudodeficiency, which is characterized by enzyme activity that is 5~20% of normal controls does not cause MLD.
 Without this enzyme, sulfatides build up in many tissues of the body, eventually destroying the myelin sheath of the nervous system.
 The myelin sheath is a fatty covering that protects nerve fibers.
 Without it, the nerves in the brain (central nervous system – CNS) and the peripheral nerves (peripheral nervous system – PNS) which control, among other things the muscles related to mobility, cease to function properly.

 Arylsulfatase A is activated by saposin B (Sap B), a non-enzymatic proteinaceous cofactor.
 When the arylsulfatase A enzyme level is normal but the sulfatides are still high – meaning that they are not being broken down because the enzyme is not activated – the resulting disease is saposin B deficiency, which presents similar to MLD.
-Saposin B Deficiency is very rare, much more rare than traditional MLD.
+Saposin B deficiency is very rare, much more rare than traditional MLD.
 The enzyme that is present is not "enabled" to a normal level of efficiency and can't break down the sulfatides which results in all of the same MLD symptoms and progression.

-A 2011 study contended sulfatide is not completely responsible for MLD because it is nontoxic.
-It has been suggested lysosulfatide, sulfatide which has had its acyl group removed, plays a role because of its cytotoxic properties in vitro.
+A 2011 study contended sulfatide is not completely responsible for MLD because it is non-toxic.
+It has been suggested that lysosulfatide, sulfatide which has had its acyl group removed, plays a role because of its cytotoxic properties in vitro.